Moving Towards Generative Search Engine Optimization (GEO)

 Full Comparison Table: Link Mentions vs. Text Mentions

-In today’s evolving SEO landscape, both link mentions and text mentions play important roles in off-page and GEO-targeted strategies.
+In today’s evolving SEO landscape, both link mentions and text mentions play important roles in off-page and AI SEO/ GEO-targeted strategies.
 While backlinks have long been the cornerstone of traditional SEO, unlinked text mentions, especially from authoritative and geo-relevant sources, are emerging as influential signals in search.
 This shift is driven in part by AI-powered models that better understand language, context, and brand association.

 The table below compares the key characteristics, SEO implications, and strategic value of link mentions and text mentions within the context of GEO and off-page SEO.